Dart-o-s/robs_luxx/plan.md

     [ ] LUXX return named result.
         int found = qaList.findCardContaining(it, from: cur);
-        ^^^^^^^^^ this could be a "name" variable provided by the function for example: findCardContaining(it, from) as card -- this would introduce a variable card at point of usage holding the result exit keyword/statement.
+        ^^^^^^^^^ this could be a "name" variable provided by the function for example: findCardContaining(it, from) as card -- this would introduce a variable 'card' at point of usage holding the result exit keyword/statement.

 ## Ideas
     [ ] OPEN OO/Graph Database on Luxx
+        integrate objectbox?

     [ ] OPEN Tree Walking Multi Methods, like in "Adaptive Programming" perhaps with a clever case construct: